ComponentKitchen/Composable/README.md

 Because the `preferBaseResult` rule was specified with the `@Composable.rule` decorator, the Composable class resolved the name conflict using that rule.
-Why is that useful?
+Why is that rule useful?
 Here, the base MyClass defines a property foo that may or may not be set.
 The mixin wants to provide a default value for that property that is only used if the property value is currently undefined.

+Such rules are particularly valuable when composing mixins on top of a wide variety of base classes.
+Some of those base classes may implement a method in the mixin, while others may not.
+This level of flexility goes beyond what's possible in classical inheritance, where a given subclass can only extend the behavior of a single inheritance chain.
+In contrast, mixins defined using Composable can be applied to multiple base classes.

 Using decorators in ES6/5
 -------------------------

-Until the `@decorator` syntax is widely available, you can also use a helper function provided to manually apply decorators:
+Until the `@decorator` syntax becomes widely available, you can also use an helper function called `Composable.decorate()` to manually apply decorators in ES6/5:

     class Mixin {